Songonge/Data-Analytics-Tips/What-To-Include-In-Your-DA-Report.md

   * Use your insights as a guide.

 > [!IMPORTANT]
-> :purple_circle: Anyone reading your report should be able to understand it without any effort but just based on the information you provided.
+> :purple_circle: Anyone reading your report should be able to understand it without any effort, but just based on the information you provided.
 > :purple_circle: Documenting all the tasks completed for each project is good practice as it can be used for future reference.